HMS Calcutta (1795): French service

-On 12 April 1809, Calcutta was part of the squadron of La Rochelle under captain Jean Baptiste Lafon.
-During the Battle of the Basque Roads, Calcutta ran aground on the shoals of Les Palles, as did most of the other French ships.
-Under fire from Imperieuse under Captain Lord Cochrane, Calcuttas crew panicked and abandoned ship without orders.
-A midshipman with a small party from Imperieuse took over Calcutta, but then set her afire to prevent her re-capture, causing her to explode.

-A court-martial held Lafon responsible for the loss of his ship, and deemed his behaviour to have been cowardly.
-In a five to four vote, the court sentenced him to death; a firing squad executed him on the deck of on 9 September.
+In 1809, Calcutta was part of the French fleet in La Rochelle under Ship-of-the-line Captain Jean-Baptiste Lafon.
+During the Battle of the Basque Roads, Calcutta ran aground on the shoals of Les Palles on 12 April, as did most of the French fleet.
+Under fire from HMS Imperieuse, Calcuttas crew panicked and abandoned ship without orders.
+A small boarding party from Imperieuse captured Calcutta and set the ship on fire to prevent her re-capture, causing her to explode.
+Following the battle, a court-martial held Lafon responsible for the loss of his ship, and deemed his behaviour to have been cowardly.
+In a five to four vote, the court sentenced Lafon to death; a firing squad executed him on the deck of on 9 September.

 Other information

 The National Library of Australia has three oil paintings by Thomas Whitcombe of the battle between Calcutta and Magnanime and Armide.